Olivenda/Zenbyte-OS/kernel/Documentation/admin-guide/perf/hisi-pmu.rst

 SCCL ID #1.

 The driver also provides a "cpumask" sysfs attribute, which shows the CPU core ID used to count the uncore PMU event.
-An "associated_cpus" sysfs attribute is also provided to show the CPUs associated with this PMU.
-The "cpumask" indicates the CPUs to open the events, usually as a hint for userspaces tools like perf.
-It only contains one associated CPU from the "associated_cpus".

 Example usage of perf::